 Depending on the dress code at work and how much perspiration it takes to get there, you may survive the day in your cycling garb - or need to do the 'Superman in the phone box' routine to slip into your suit or twin-set and pearls.
 Either way, the essential cycling wardrobe comprises:

-A high-visibility, wind and shower or waterproof jacket like the Flash Gordon, Phantom, women's Spook or Vespa is essential insurance against flash floods or a cold head wind at the day's end.
+- A high-visibility, wind and shower or waterproof jacket like is essential insurance against flash floods or a cold head wind at the day's end.

-Mudguards let you survive a light shower, but more than that you'll need a pair of lightweight over-trou like the Helter Skelters 3/4 length rain pants.
+- Mudguards let you survive a light shower, but more than that you'll need a pair of lightweight over-trou like the Splashdowns or Helter Skelters 3/4 length rain pants.
 If torrential downpours are a local hazard then consider adding waterproof socks or neoprene over-shoes to the ensemble.

-A pair of baggies are the go for summer commuting.
+- A pair of men's or women's baggies are the go for summer commuting.
 They deliver comfort on the bike and chic on the street.

-Invariably your shirt gets saturated, or at least damp in the line of duty.
-AHyperActive™ top dries fast so you don't have to face a soggy shirt after a hard day at the coalface.
+- Invariably your shirt gets saturated, or at least damp in the line of duty.
+A HyperActive™ men's or women's summer top dries fast so you don't have to face a soggy shirt after a hard day at the coalface.
 In the winter you'll need to rug up with layers of Heatwave™ Merino and fleece to match the severity of the frost.

 - Bright colours like orange and yellow help you stick out like the dog's proverbials - especially useful in the half-light at the start and end of the day.
 Reflective bits and lights are vital at night.